Robbie Savage: Style of play and controversies

 One famous example of his eccentric behaviour was while he played for Leicester City.
 In an incident to become known as "Poogate" he used the referee's toilet before a game, claiming he had an upset stomach due to the effects of prescribed antibiotics.
 He lost his appeal against The Football Association's decision to fine him £10,000, and Leicester fined him two weeks' wages for the incident.

 Whilst playing for Leicester, in the final minute of a league game against rivals Derby at Pride Park in 2001, Savage dived in the penalty area.
 Leicester were awarded the penalty, which was converted, and meant they won the game 3–2.
 Savage's blatant dive, his hopeful look at the referee and his aggressive fist-pumping celebration in front of the home fans resulted in a torrent of abuse from the fans and in Savage being chased across the pitch by incensed Derby players, two of whom were booked.
 Derby fans regularly booed, jeered and abused Savage whenever he played against them, and when he became a Derby player in January 2008, he was treated with a mixture of hostility and indifference, partly over the incident, and partly over his average form.

-Savage is also famous for an incident at Villa Park, while playing for Birmingham City, in a bad-tempered Second City derby in March 2003.
+Savage was also involved in an incident at Villa Park, while playing for Birmingham City, in a bad-tempered Second City derby in March 2003.
 After a slide tackle on him by Dion Dublin, a confrontation between the two and several other players occurred before Dublin headbutted Savage.
 Dublin was then sent off by referee Mark Halsey as result.
 Birmingham would go on to win the derby 0–2.

-When being interviewed by BBC Radio Derby's Colin Gibson in January 2010, Savage reacted furiously to rumours he heard that the Derby players think the club's backroom staff are not up to the job.
-These rumours were brought up during a phone-in on Gibson's show on the station the preceding weekend, following the Rams' 4–1 defeat at home to Scunthorpe United on 9 January.
+When being interviewed by BBC Radio Derby's Colin Gibson in January 2010, Savage reacted furiously to rumours he had heard that the Derby players thought the club's backroom staff were not up to the job; these rumours had been brought up during a phone-in on Gibson's show on the station the preceding weekend, following the Rams' 4–1 defeat at home to Scunthorpe United on 9 January.